shushtain/__dot__/nvim/.config/nvim/doc/user_lsp.md

 ### Completion and snippets

 Native completion becomes more and more powerful.
 I believe, one day it will have everything you need and more.
 Until then, [blink.cmp](https://github.com/Saghen/blink.cmp) is probably the most sensible option.
-It adds missing snippet engine (for snippet expansion on completion) and many other, quality of life features.
-By default, it uses native capabilities to set up snippet support, but can also support external snippet engines: [mini.snippets](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-snippets.md) and [LuaSnip](https://github.com/L3MON4D3/LuaSnip).
+It covers some edge cases with [snippet expansion](https://github.com/olrtg/emmet-language-server/issues/55) and [dynamic completions](https://github.com/neovim/neovim/discussions/36823); and delivers many quality-of-life features on top of that.
+By default, it provides snippet support through native `vim.snippet`, but can also work with external engines: [mini.snippets](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-snippets.md) and [LuaSnip](https://github.com/L3MON4D3/LuaSnip).

 ### Formatting